 This takes practice and encouragement!
 While you are sorting this all out with your new little person, it’s best to have no distractions.
 This is a reason why visitors who aren’t schooled in baby-feeding support might be saved for a later time when you have this stuff well in hand.

 The Doula understands the physiological changes occurring for mom and baby and close family members, as well as the social-emotional implications for the family.
 She may be well-schooled in the birth-experience, whether home or hospital, normal or surgical, and knows how to support the family, both physically and emotionally, as they unwind from recent events, integrate what’s happening now, and move forward into and through the developmental changes as they occur.

-MOST IMPORTANTLY, she [the postpartum doula] is someone who not only can educate her clients during their postpartum recovery, she is a can-do, hands-on, pro-active healer and wonderful nourishing meal- and snack-maker, who encourages health and well-being on all levels, and can refrain from judgement.
+MOST IMPORTANTLY, she [the postpartum doula] is someone who not only can educate and provide postpartum tips to her clients during their postpartum recovery, she is a can-do, hands-on, pro-active healer and wonderful nourishing meal- and snack-maker, who encourages health and well-being on all levels, and can refrain from judgement.

 Friends and family who wish to be helpful might consider the following:

 - Be self-sufficient when in the home of new parents.
 Do not expect them to wait on you.

 - Look for tasks that you can do without asking for direction or help.
 If you cannot throw in the laundry without assistance, don’t offer to do so.

 - Do laundry, dishes, bathroom cleanup (especially tub cleaning after sitzbath) and tidying.
 Don’t ask where things go.

 - When preparing food, don’t ask where to find items.
 They are in the kitchen somewhere and you can find them.
 If not, make do.
 But DO bring a beverage and a snack to new parents while they feed the baby.